BerriAI/litellm/docs/input.md

 **`max_tokens`**
 <span style="color:gray; font-size: 0.8em;">integer</span>  <span style="color:gray; font-size: 0.8em;">Optional, Defaults to inf</span><br>
 The maximum number of tokens to generate in the chat completion.
-The total length of input tokens and generated tokens is limited by the model's context length.
-Example Python code for counting tokens.
+The total length of input tokens and generated tokens is limited by the model's context length
 <br>

 ---

 **`presence_penalty`**
 <span style="color:gray; font-size: 0.8em;">number</span>  <span style="color:gray; font-size: 0.8em;">Optional, Defaults to 0</span><br>
 Number between -2.0 and 2.0.
 Positive values penalize new tokens based on whether they appear in the text so far, increasing the model's likelihood to talk about new topics.
-See more information about frequency and presence penalties.
 <br>

 ---

 **`frequency_penalty`**
 <span style="color:gray; font-size: 0.8em;">number</span>  <span style="color:gray; font-size: 0.8em;">Optional, Defaults to 0</span><br>
 Number between -2.0 and 2.0.
 Positive values penalize new tokens based on their existing frequency in the text so far, decreasing the model's likelihood to repeat the same line verbatim.
-See more information about frequency and presence penalties.
 <br>

 ---